SixArm/usv/README.md

 Unicode separated values (USV) is a data format that places Unicode symbol characters between data parts.

 * ␟ = U+241F = Symbol for Unit Separator.

-Use between each data unit, database column, spreadsheet cell, etc.
+  * Use it between each data unit, database column, spreadsheet cell, etc.

 * ␞ = U+241E = Symbol for Record Separator.

-Use between each data record, database row, spreadsheet line, etc.
+  * Use it between each data record, database row, spreadsheet line, etc.

 * ␝ = U+241D = Symbol for Group Separator.

-Use between each data group, database table, spreadsheet grid, etc.
+  * Use it between each data group, database table, spreadsheet grid, etc.

 * ␜ = U+241C = Symbol for File separator.

-Use between each data file, database schema, spreadsheet folio, etc.
+  * Use it between each data file, database schema, spreadsheet folio, etc.

 * ␛ = U+241B = Symbol for Escape separator.

-Use to escape these five symbols, so they can be in content data.
+  * Use it to escape these five symbols, so they can be in content data.

 The USV file name extension is ".usv".